denzelhartshorn/ecommerceMERN/README.md

 Currently in progress!

-e-Commerce website with a front and back end and authentication.
+e-Commerce website with a front end end that contains multiple pages to view, filter and purchase products as well as a back end to support the data of sellers.

 Ask me how its going!